Inference is now production traffic—and it doesn’t act like the cloud most teams know

 |---|---|---|---|

-The mature stance is zero trust for model outputs.
-You don’t execute model-generated SQL directly; you compile to an AST, validate tables and predicates, and enforce row-level security.
-You don’t allow arbitrary web fetches; you use allowlists, fetch proxies, and content sanitization.
-You don’t store raw prompts with secrets; you redact and tokenize.
-And you treat tool permissions like production credentials: scoped, audited, rotated.
-Companies like Cloudflare have pushed hard on this posture, emphasizing bounded tool execution and policy enforcement closer to the edge.
+The sane stance is zero trust for model output.
+Don’t execute model-generated SQL; parse it, validate it, and enforce row-level security.
+Don’t allow arbitrary browsing; use allowlists, fetch proxies, and content sanitization.
+Don’t store raw prompts full of secrets; redact and tokenize.
+Treat tool permissions like production credentials: scoped, logged, and rotated.

 Table 2: A practical control checklist for shipping AI features with acceptable risk